Server Core Install

 Discover how Pleasant Password Server will enhance KeePass for business

-Here are steps to prepare you for installation on Windows Server Core, that is, editions without "Desktop Experience".
+Here are steps, tools, and resources which will help you prepare and manage Windows Server Core, that is, a Windows Server without "Desktop Experience".

 Pleasant Password Server can be administered primarily through a Web interface, making it a prime candidate for installing & running on "Server Core".